balderdashy/sails/MODULES.md

 ## FAQ

-> If you have an unanswered question that isn't covered here, and that you feel would add value for the community, please feel free to send a PR adding it to this section.
+> If you have an adapter, hook, or other plugin that isn't covered here, and that you feel would add value for the community, please feel free to send a PR adding it to this section.